puran-debugger/Algorithms/README.md

 ## M7: Greedy Algorithms

 This module introduces the idea of optimization problems and explores a particular approach to such problems: greedy algorithms.
 We will explore when such algorithms are applicable, and if so, how to prove they are correct.
-As examples, we will show two canonical problems: job scheduling and interval scheduling.
+As examples, we will show two canonical 典范 problems: job scheduling and interval scheduling.
 The module closes by analyzing Huffman Coding, a data compression scheme which uses a greedy algorithm.

 Learning Objectives
 - Discuss the particular examples of greedy algorithms shown.